noodleslove/notes/SQL Concepts.md

 ADD PRIMARY KEY (milestone_id);
 ```

+### primary key vs. unique constraint

+1. Unique key can accept one and only null value but primary key can not accept any null value
+2. One table can have multiple unique keys but only one primary key
+3. Primary key will sort the data by default in ascending order but unique key will not.
+4. Primary key will create a clustered index and unique key will create a non clustered index

 #### FOREIGN KEY constraint

 A foreign key is a column or a group of columns that enforces a link between the data in two tables.